 In the 18th and 19th centuries, many major cities had assembly rooms.
 They provided an elegant location for high society to gather for balls and concerts.
 These venues were one of the few public places that women could visit, although unmarried women needed a chaperone.

 Jane Austen and her ilk immortalised the assembly rooms of towns such as Bath.
 The buildings also hosted “marriage markets” where rich parents tried to marry off their children.
+It’s amazing that the assembly rooms in Newcastle were used for ‘wedding fairs’ before the pandemic!

 In the past, the assembly rooms have hosted concerts by Strauss, Liszt and Rachmaninov.
 Charles Dickens’ amateur theatre group staged three playlets here.
 Royal visitors have included Edward VII, George VI, and Elizabeth II.
+The army requisitioned the building during the First World War, though it fell into disuse in 1967 and remained derelict until 1974.
+The Michaelides brothers saved it from demolition and restored the Grade II* listed building to its former glory.

 But who is the Grey Lady?